 - In a subordinate agency as defined in the Comprehensive Merit Personnel Act of 1978.

 - If approved by the Mayor, an agency not under the personnel authority of the Mayor or an independent agency.

-The minimum contribution is $20 per biweekly payroll period or $43 per monthly payroll period.
+Minimum Contribution: $20 per biweekly payroll period ($43 per monthly payroll period)

 You may increase or decrease your contribution amount at any time.
 Your change will generally be effective two pay periods after the payroll office receives your contribution change request in good order.